 Australian consumers are obsessed with renovating.
 The renovation market is booming with the final quarter of 2018 proving the best for the renovation Industry in Australian history.
 We’re also a nation that lives for the pursuit of leisure time.
 To us, convenience and accessibility are key to gaining our share of wallet.
 Finally, Ikea identified a high-value customer segment, those that were looking for a package solution in the kitchen and bedroom range rather than individual pieces.
 Customers can attend two hour, one-on-one consultations where an IKEA co-worker walks through every aspect of the kitchen and bedroom planning process.

-Identifying these customer needs, Ikea has used customer strategy to roll out a new solution to meet them.
+Identifying these customer needs, it has used customer focused business strategy to roll out a new solution to meet them.
 Planning stores that leverage digital experiences in accessible locations to provide extra focus to the high-value customer set.
 It’s leveraging the current assets in its business model (warehouses), but building new channels in which a customer can have an experience that better meets their needs.

 There’s something so clever about this approach that many organisations fail to do because they get caught up in the hype of their ideas.
 Rather than investing significantly into this approach, they’ve built a pop-up store.
 It’s an experiment.